abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     res: List[Int] = List(1, 2, 4, 5, 3, 4, 3)

 ### Problem\#9: Pack consecutive duplicates of a list into sublists
 In Problem\#9 we need to group repeated elements into separate sublists.
-Given our parameterized function "processDup" above, the solution is amazingly simple:
+Given our generic function "processDup" above, the solution is amazingly simple:

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)